OpenMM interface

 Gentle WarmupMD

-A function to gently warm up a newly setup system to a target temperature.
+A function to gently warm up a newly setup MM system to a target temperature.
 Can also be used to help diagnose why an MD simulation crashes (reports initial high atomic forces as well as root-mean-square fluctuations).

 def Gentle_warm_up_MD(theory=None, fragment=None, time_steps=[0.0005,0.001,0.004], steps=[10,50,10000],